 Teenage Town Match Report by Ethan Turner

-Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 1-1 draw with Birmingham City at Portman Road.
+Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on Town's 3-1 win over Newcastle United on Sir Bobby Robson Day at Portman Road.

 After Match Thoughts